mcoltmanns/oberon0/README.md

 |CMake | 3.19.1                      | 3.19.2                       | 3.19.2                       |
 |IDE   | CLion 2020.3                | Visual Studio 2019 Community | CLion 2020.3                 |
 |CXX   | Apple Clang 12.0.0.12000032 | Microsoft CL 19.24.28316     | GCC 9.3.0                    |

-Detailed instruction on how to build the Oberon compiler and its dependencies can be found in the Wiki section of this project repository.

 ## Installing Boost